 Along with his appearance in the 1993 Sugar Bowl, his Alabama teams played in the 1990 Sugar Bowl, 1991 Fiesta Bowl and 1991 Blockbuster Bowl.
 Both Sugar Bowl appearances came after winning the SEC title game.

-After his playing career, Swinney served as a graduate assistant at Alabama from 1993-95.
-In December 1995, he received a master’s degree in business administration from Alabama.
+After his playing career, he was a graduate assistant at Alabama from 1993-95.
+He received a master’s degree in business administration from Alabama in 1995.

 He became a full-time assistant coach at Alabama in February 1996 under head coach Gene Stallings and coached a total of five seasons there on a full-time basis.
 Swinney was assigned to coach the Crimson Tide’s wide receivers and tight ends in 1996, a season that saw Alabama win the SEC West Division title.
 The following year, he solely coached the tight ends.

-In 1998, he coached Alabama’s wide receivers, a position he held for three seasons.
-At the end of the 1999 campaign, Swinney coached the Crimson Tide in the 2000 Orange Bowl after winning the SEC Championship Game.
+In 1998, he coached Alabama’s wide receivers, a position he held for three years.
+At the end of 1999, Swinney coached the Crimson Tide in the 2000 Orange Bowl after winning the SEC Championship Game.

 During his time at Alabama, Swinney was a part of six teams with double-digit wins, five top-10 finishes, one national title (1992), three SEC championships (1989,92,99) and five SEC West Division titles (1992,93,94,96,99) as a player and coach.